TryMosaic GDPR Notice

 Consent

 In specific situations, we collect and process your data with your consent.
-For example, when you opt-in to receive marketing communications or when you provide information about your neurodiversity type for personalized services.
+For example, when you provide information about health, disability, or neurodivergence within the platform for the purposes of identifying workplace adjustments.

 Contractual Necessity

 We process your data when it's necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.
-For example, when you create an account or subscribe to our services.
+For example, when you create an account or when your employer subscribes to our services.

 Legal Obligation